What are chatflow triggering events?

 Triggering events are specific conditions or actions that initiate a Chatflow, allowing for targeted and timely interactions with customers based on their behavior or requests.

-• Example: Customer asks, "Can I get a demo?" and the Chatflow for scheduling a demo is triggered.
+Example: A customer asks, “Can I get a demo?” and the Chatflow for scheduling a demo is triggered.

 Setting Up Triggering Events

-• Identify the Trigger: Determine whether the Chatflow should start with a new conversation or a recognized intent.
+Determine whether the Chatflow should start with a new conversation, recognized intent, or other supported events.
 This depends on the type of interaction you want to automate.

 • New Conversation Trigger: Set the trigger to activate for new conversations and specify the audience.
-For instance, you might direct all new conversations from non-subscribed users to the AI Assistant first.
+For instance, direct all new conversations from non-subscribed users to the AI Assistant.

 • Recognized Intent Trigger: Define the intents that should trigger the Chatflow.
 Provide examples of phrases or questions that represent each intent to help the AI recognize them accurately.